organized-puns/gg.parse/c_sharp/readme.md

   - Clean up unit tests and build proper examples
   - Add some more documentation, extend readme.
   - address all xxx

-    Figure out if we really need all sub rules in the rulegraph id/name

     Replace CommonRules with CommonGraphWrapper

+        Figure out if we really need all sub rules in the rulegraph id/name.
+   Yes because a = 'foo'; and b = 'foo', 'bar'; should NOT generate two 'foo-rules. a ='foo'; and b = ~'foo'; are different though
+    (I'm sure this doesn't work as of yet)

     Rename try match by if match and remove the short hand >

     Add skip_until >> skip_until_eof_or >>>